 As the author writes in the book’s afterward, little factual knowledge exists about Catherine Gordon.
 But, in Sandra Worth’s hands, that provides a wonderful opportunity to create.
 And Worth’s Catherine is a fully fleshed out woman — deeply in love with her husband, committed to his cause, and struggling to navigate the devious politics of Henry VII’s court, all the time deeply wary of the lustful glances coming from the Henry himself.
 It’s a wonderful story full of plots and double dealings.

 It’s also a wonderful opportunity to observe the life of a noble woman of high birth in the late 1400s and early 1500s.
 And the stringent limitations of her power in a medieval world so fully controlled by men.
-Like nearly all women of the time, we learn about important historical events, more from the sidelines that from direct participation — like the bloody Battle of Culloden, the famous Field of Gold gathering with France’s King Francois I, and Henry’s VIII’s struggle for a divorce from Katherine of Aragon.
+Like nearly all women of the time, we learn about important historical events, more from the sidelines that from direct participation — like the bloody Battle of Culloden, the famous Field of Gold gathering with France’s King Francois I, and Henry’s VIII’s struggle for a divorce from Catherine of Aragon.